paigeweber13/fine-hardware-visualization/README.md

    - aggregates by region but on a per-thread basis
    - if two regions have the same name and they are on the same thread, they will be aggregated.
+ - Group "FLOPS_SP" and "FLOPS_DP" seem useful.

+#### Some notes on what does and doesn't get counted:
+FP_ARITH_INST_RETIRED_256B_PACKED_SINGLE STAT counts one vector operation as one retired instruction.
+It counds one vector FMA operation as 2 retired instructions

+AVX SP MFLOP/s counts vector operation as 8 floating point operations: This is what we want

+so aggregate AVX SP MFLOP/s should correspond with what we expect on bench

 ### 2020-02-11 through 18
 #### Misc. discoveries: